×

 Melissa is currently a teaching assistant in early years and a part time domiciliary carer for a private care company.
 Melissa has worked as a customer relations and complaints resolution manager prior to this.
 Melissa is also mum to her four rainbows.

-Donna Dunn - Interim Treasurer & Trustee
+Donna Dunn - Trustee

-Donna Dunn - Interim Treasurer & Trustee
+Donna Dunn - Trustee

 Donna started volunteering for Aching Arms after losing her daughter Violet in 2013.
 Initially focused on preparing bears for her local hospital in Southampton, she soon branched out to become an ambassador, delivering training in hospitals across the south coast.
 Donna has utilised her skills over the years to support Aching Arms in creating strategy and delivery plans to support the growth of the charity.
 More recently Donna has been helping to grow the corporate exposure, managing the LinkedIn pages and supporting the design and delivery of the workplace training